slowernews/hamster-system/README.md

     - actionable inputs (*TODOS*) are managed in the paper notebook and in a section of the text file (*CALENDAR*).
     - non-actionable inputs are managed in a text file.
 Hints:

             One long file is easier to manage than many short files.
 See it as a *flat wiki* and use text editor's built-in search for navigation.

-        Notes organized by purpose, not by category<sup id="refnote7"> [7](#footnote7)</sup>.
+            Notes organized by purpose, not by category.

             Only store things that surprise you, not stuff you already know.

             This file is not *write-only*: review and *tree-shake* it each time you iterate your notes making an effort to progressively summarize them.
 You'll leverage your excitement instead of forcing discipline.

 - todos listed in the *calendar* section of the text file have a due date: **[ ]**